Internet-based learning is very popular. Knowing your learning style and motivations will help you study smarter, not harder.

 Before we embark on acquiring a new skill, we want to consider our own proficiencies and our level of experience.
 For example, if we’re not great at math, we would seek out a very simple beginner’s course in geometry.
 On the other hand, if we know the basics of geometry and we love math, we should look for a more challenging course.
 This way, we won’t get discouraged and quit because we are trying to complete a course that’s beyond our current skill set.
 We also won’t get bored because we already know the stuff we’re “learning”.

 What if we’re already quite advanced in a subject?
 Experts look for professional sources to increase their skills, like knowledge base articles, program documentation, and speeches or books from industry leaders.
 If you’re not sure how you’d place in a subject, you can look for a quiz to test your knowledge.

 The Pros and Cons of Online Learning

 Online learning has a lot of advantages.
 It saves time: We don’t have to go anywhere or wait for class to start.
 It saves money: There are lots of high-quality, low-cost courses out there, and an unlimited number of blogs, videos, and articles.

 Online learning means we can learn anywhere, at any time.
 We can map out a personalized learning process that meets our goals.
 On the other hand, online learning forces us to take charge of our entire experience.
 We are responsible for keeping our schedule, finding the appropriate materials, and choosing quality sources.
 It can also be lonely: although social media and community forums help us exchange ideas, there’s little actual contact with other students.

 To summarize, online learning gives us great possibilities.
 But it also requires us to be aware of our needs and objectives.
 To succeed at online learning, we need to call on a range of skills and learning opportunities.
-Start learning online now and try it yourself!
+Start learning with some of our online courses and try it yourself!